autocrossblog/autocrossblog_astro/src/content/post/2010-01-27-dropping-weight-in-the-350z-for-str-now-bsp.md

 ---
-layout: post
+publishDate: 2010-01-27T23:53:21+00:00
-title: Dropping Weight in the 350z, for STR (now BSP)
+title: "Dropping Weight in the 350z, for STR (now BSP)"
-date: '2010-01-27T23:53:21+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: dropping-weight-in-the-350z-for-str-now-bsp
-image:
-categories: [ 350z, nissan, setup, bsp ]
-description: Follow the journey of modifying a 2004 Nissan 350Z for weight reduction, detailing modifications including lighter wheels, battery & seats.
+excerpt: "Follow the journey of modifying a 2004 Nissan 350Z for weight reduction, detailing modifications including lighter wheels, battery & seats."
+author: chris
+url: 'dropping-weight-in-the-350z-for-str-now-bsp'
+tags:  [ 350z, nissan, setup, bsp ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 This blog post will be gradually updated over time as I figure out how to drop weight in the 350z prepping it for <s>STR in 2010</s> BSP for 2011.